ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 > You can have an app (cross-platform, mobile and desktop) without the need of visiting an app store.

-Did you know, the [Starbucks app](https://app.starbucks.com/) is a PWA?
-Or have a look at [MishiPay´s](https://mishipay.com) Scan and Go app, which empowers shoppers to scan and pay for their shopping with their smartphones, rather than wasting time queuing at the checkout.
+Have a look at [MishiPay´s](https://mishipay.com) Scan and Go app, which empowers shoppers to scan and pay for their shopping with their smartphones, rather than wasting time queuing at the checkout.
+Users often want to understand the value that an application gives them before they download it.
 The hassle of downloading an Android or iOS application made users not choose MishiPay´s native apps despite the value.
-It was a growing challenge for MishiPay, and they wanted to increase user adoption with a lower barrier of entry.
+It was a growing challenge for MishiPay, and they wanted to increase user adoption with a lower barrier of entry and choose to implement their app as a PWA.
 They increased their transactions by a factor of 10.
-As of March 2022, the majority of transactions run through their PWA:^[[Mishipay case study on web.dev](https://web.dev/mishipay/)]
+As of March 2022, the majority of transactions ran through their PWA:^[[Mishipay case study on web.dev](https://web.dev/mishipay/)]

 - iOS: 3.98%
 - Android: 3.34%